 Since this decision was made, the timings of the u21 European championship have changed, and they now take place the year before the Olympics.

-The age limit was introduced in 1992 at the Barcelona Olympics.
+The age limit for Olympic soccer was introduced in 1992 at the Barcelona Olympics.

-*If you’re interested in finding out how long soccer has been a part of the Olympics, click here to go to another of my articles giving you all the details*.
+*If you’re interested in finding out how long soccer has been a part of the Olympics, click here to go to another of my articles giving you much more information about Olympic soccer.*

 Prior to this, the agreement between the IOC and FIFA had been that the competing teams could enter any players they wanted.
 The only exception to this was that countries from Europe and South America could only field players who had not previously taken part in a FIFA World Cup.